13. Contributor’s guide¶

 Special case 2: GitHub will not let you request review from external people, so this needs to be done with a comment too.
 Generally you should ask the original bug reporter to review, to make sure it solves their problem.

 Don’t commit directly to master.
 Even the project lead doesn’t do this.
-While it may appear that some trivial fixes are being committed to the master directly, what’s really happening is that these are prototyped on a branch and then fast-forward merged after the tests pass.
+While it may appear that some trivial fixes are being committed to the master directly, what really happened is that these were prototyped on a branch and then fast-forward merged after the tests pass.
+(Note we no longer do this.)

 Merging to master.
 Only the project lead should do this.